 4. How can we measure whether our AI training program is working?

-Track a small KPI set for your ai training programs: usage of approved AI tools, time spent on key workflows before vs after training, error rates, internal moves into AI-related roles and survey scores on “confidence with AI” and workload.
+Track a small KPI set for your AI training programs: usage of approved AI tools, time spent on key workflows before vs after training, error rates, internal moves into AI-related roles and survey scores on “confidence with AI” and workload.

 5. How should we involve the works council (Betriebsrat) in AI upskilling initiatives?